DataFire/Integrations/integrations/generated/azure_resources_policysetdefinitions/README.md

 * output [PolicySetDefinitionListResult](#policysetdefinitionlistresult)

 ### PolicySetDefinitions_GetBuiltIn
-Gets the built in policy set definition.
+This operation retrieves the built-in policy set definition with the given name.

 ```js